 With the boat pointing into the breeze, slide the centerboard into the fin case so that it is most of the way up, but low enough so that the boom clears the fin when it swings around.
 Run the elastic retaining strap up to the eyelet at the bow and back to the centerboard or mast (the tension in the elastic creates friction so that the centerboard will remain in place when capsized).

 If you are in deep enough water, you will be able to push the rudder down or pull the rope attached to the rudder head, to rotate the rudder to its fully down position.
 If this can’t be achieved, then you may have to wait until you push the boat into deeper water to do this.
 Once the rudder is down, tie off the line, and make sure that you do not hit it on the bottom.
 Take every precaution to protect your foils.

 Laser Sailing Dinghy De-rigging

 When de-rigging, simply reverse the order of the above steps.

 If possible thoroughly wash all your gear in fresh water and dry all your gear before storage.

 Also take care when folding the laser sail to not create a crease in the sail window, as it will weaken and eventually crack.

-Make sure to check out the video below which talks some more about Laser Sailboat Rigging, and enjoy your laser sailing 🙂
+Also, make sure to check out the video below which talks some more about rigging a Laser sailboat, and enjoy your laser sailing 🙂